 So how does this travel club with a network marketing compensation plan stack up?
 Is it just another scheme?

-World Ventures is a privately held company with active Independent Representatives and members in 34 markets.
-In business since 2005, it operates as a travel club with a network marketing angle for recruiting.
+- About World Ventures: World Ventures is a private company since 2005, operating in 34 markets as a travel club with a network marketing strategy.

 How Much Does World Ventures Cost to Join?
 (Customer Side)

 There are several tiers to the World Ventures membership as a customer: Titanium, Platinum, Gold, and Standard.
 The two most popular are Platinum and Gold.